duokobia/films_and_models/README.md

 # films_and_models

-Films_and_models is a responsive reactJS web application that consumes public API.
+Films_and_models is a responsive reactJS web application that consumes APIs.
 It is designed primarily to display models and films in which they were featured in.

 # What it does

 This is a dynamic web application that display names of models and titles of films available in database.
-Response is gotten from a public API.
-This application allows you to find out details about films and models when you click on any the 'details' button beneath each film or model.
+Response is gotten from API.
+This application allows you to find out details about films and models when you click on any the 'details' button on each film or model row.
+The model names are also links that takes you to a page with details on the model.
+You can navigate to other pages as well by following the links underneath each card.

 An improvement on this version of the application will accept names of models or title of films in a search bar, check to see if they are available in the database, and returns data if available.
 In a case where data cannot be found, a message is sent to inform the user of the request error.